Are Green Apples Keto? All Apple Types & Keto Fruits Reviewed

 How To Make a Green Apple Keto

 Unfortunately, granny smiths are not really conducive to keeping one’s body in ketosis.
-With just one small green apple, keto daily carb limits are already met, so it’s best to avoid them altogether.
+With just one small green apple, the daily carb limits for keto are already met, so it’s best to avoid them altogether.
 That holds true for any variety of apple.

-Anyone following trending diets should be carb-conscious but this holds especially true for keto.
+Anyone adhering to trending diets should be mindful of carbs, with keto being particularly stringent in this regard.
 However, if someone is really craving a granny smith, they could remove the core and seeds, then strictly limit themselves to just a slice or so.

 Even this can be risky, so anyone worried about being bumped out of ketosis is better off sticking to foods low on the glycemic index that are also well below the daily net carb limit.
 One can check out the lists above for some great options of fruits and other foods that might satisfy their craving without the added concern.

-Whether intuitive eating for weight loss or strictly following the ketogenic diet, making a habit of checking carbs and nutrition facts can be very helpful.
+Whether practicing intuitive eating for weight loss or strictly adhering to the ketogenic diet, establishing a routine of checking carbs and nutrition facts can be highly beneficial.
 Since granny smiths and other apples are very high in carbs in relation to the daily carb limit on keto, one should be cautious to have extremely little, if any.

 While the keto diet does prohibit a green apple, keto does allow many other tasty fruits, vegetables, and other foods.